-Managing institution (or Institution recognized by the FRQ to manage funding): A Québec university, college, health network institution, or government agency with a research mission that, after being recognized by the FRQ according to established criteria, receives and administers funding from one of the Fonds and, in so doing, acts as a trustee in managing the funds.
-The managing institution is the employing institution of a funding holder unless otherwise specified in the program rules.
+Managing institution (or Institution recognized by the FRQ to manage funding): An institution in Québec that, after being recognized by the FRQ according to established criteria, may receive and administer funding from the FRQ and, in so doing, acts as a trustee in managing the funds.
+A managing institution belongs to one of the following 4 categories according to the criteria established by the FRQ: university institution, college institution, health network institution, or government institution with a research mission.
+The institution that receives and administers funding is the managing institution that employs the funding holder.

-Postsecondary institution: A university or college-level institution that grants graduate diplomas and was established under the legislation in force in Québec or, in the case of an institution outside Québec, that has been recognized by the Ministère de l'Éducation du Québec for the purposes of financial support.
+Postsecondary institution: A university or college-level institution that grants graduate diplomas and was established under the legislation in force in Québec or, in the case of an institution outside Québec, that has been recognized by the Ministère de l'Éducation du Québec for the purposes of funding.